 Why would the dust cover blanketing the black bag contain the pink bag instead?

 Unable to hold down these suspicions, she decided to check her helper’s Facebook account for clues.

 Lo and behold, a picture of Onita wearing the pink Chanel bag was on full display on Facebook.

 That was all the evidence she needed, and the call pulis card was invoked.

 Other cases of theft by the helper included taking $800 in cash, as well as a Louis Vuitton wallet.

 Onita was sentenced to 6 months’ jail, where it was argued that even though she put the bag back after “borrowing” them, the act still constituted theft.

 Other helpers flexing on social media

-But the trend of flexing among maids is apparently strong, as shown when CNA reported the case, one maid decided to post about all the nice stuff her boss gives her.
+But the trend of flexing among helpers is apparently strong, as shown when CNA reported the case, one helper decided to post about all the nice stuff her boss gives her.

 All we’ll say about that text is: no picture no talk.